Maternal health: Proposed improvements

 Increasing contraceptive usage and family planning also improves maternal health through reduction in numbers of higher risk pregnancies and by lowering the inter-pregnancy interval.
 In Nepal a strong emphasis was placed on providing family planning to rural regions and it was shown to be effective.
 Madagascar saw a dramatic increase in contraceptive use after instituting a nationwide family planning program, the rate of contraceptive use increased from 5.1% in 1992 to 29% in 2008.

 Family planning has been reported to be a significant factor in maternal health.
 Governments should invest in their national healthcare to ensure that all women are aware of birth control methods.
-The government, through the ministry of health, should liaise with the private healthcare as well as the public healthcare division to ensure that women are educated and encouraged to use the right family planning method (Bloom, David, and Klaus Prettner 5).
+The government, through the ministry of health, should liaise with the private healthcare as well as the public healthcare division to ensure that women are educated and encouraged to use the right family planning method.
 The government should invest in this operation as when the rate of underage, as well as unplanned pregnancies, are reduced the healthcare cost stand a chance to drop by up to 8%.
 Healthcare will, therefore, be in a position to handle the other women who give birth.
 This will result in an improvement in maternal health.

 Four elements are essential to maternal death prevention.
 First, prenatal care.
 It is recommended that expectant mothers receive at least four antenatal visits to check and monitor the health of mother and fetus.
 Second, skilled birth attendance with emergency backup such as doctors, nurses and midwives who have the skills to manage normal deliveries and recognize the onset of complications.
 Third, emergency obstetric care to address the major causes of maternal death which are hemorrhage, sepsis, unsafe abortion, hypertensive disorders and obstructed labour.
 Lastly, postnatal care which is the six weeks following delivery.
-During this time bleeding, sepsis and hypertensive disorders can occur and newborns are extremely vulnerable in the immediate aftermath of birth.
+During this time bleeding, sepsis and hypertensive disorders can occur and new-borns are extremely vulnerable in the immediate aftermath of birth.
 Therefore, follow-up visits by a health worker is assess the health of both mother and child in the postnatal period is strongly recommended.
+Digital health technologies are increasingly being used to support maternal care worldwide.
+Online pregnancy communities and telehealth programs have been shown to improve access to information and reduce feelings of isolation among expectant mothers.
+These digital tools can also help healthcare providers monitor pregnancies remotely, improving continuity of care for women in underserved or rural regions.
+According to the World Health Organization, “Digital health, or the use of digital technologies for health, has become a salient field of practice for employing routine and innovative forms of information and communications technology (ICT) to address health needs.”
+A 2023 review found that digital technology-enabled health interventions, such as mobile applications and virtual education programs, improve engagement and health outcomes for expectant mothers.